tomtongue/tomtana_com/blog/2020-04-05-monit-spark-w-influxdb-grafana.md

 partition_by.py >> app.log &
 ```

 ### 4-2.
-Query for InfluxDB and Monitoring Spark App
+Querying for InfluxDB and Monitoring Spark App
 After confirmation of running Spark application, check if Spark application pushing metrics at first.
 To check this, you need to access the EC2 instance via SSH and run a query for InfluxDB as follows.

 ```text